damian-vvang/ImageManipulation/README.md

 # ImageManipulation
-Design of a program for image processing and manipulation.The project was made for the purposes of the university lab.
-The task was made using a set of technologies: Java Script, HTM and .Node.js library.
+Design of a program for image processing and manipulation.
+The project was made for the purposes of the university lab.
+The task was made using a set of technologies: JavaScript, HTML, and .Node.js library.

 # Preview
 ## Functionality related to the organization of images.